desGeorgesLab/useful_codes/README.md

 # useful_codes
-This repository is keep all of the small code that we use.
+Put all of your script in here.